harness/developer-hub/docs/platform/10_Git-Experience/configure-git-experience-for-harness-entities.md

 The configurations of the required resources and any referenced entities like Input Sets, are fetched from Git during pipeline fetch, creation, or execution.

+#### Referenced entities are in the same repository

-- If the referenced entities exist in the same repo, they are fetched from the same branch that you have selected for Pipeline execution.​
+If the referenced entities exist in the same repo, they are fetched from the same branch that you have selected for Pipeline execution.​

 Let us look at an example: